 IV.D.1.
 Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
 (Core) IV.D.2.
 Faculty Scholarly Activity IV.D.2.a) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
 (Core) IV.D.2.a).(1) The faculty must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
-(Detail) IV.D.2.a).(2) At least 50 percent of the core faculty members who are certified in interventional cardiology by the ABIM or the AOBIM (see Program Requirements II.B.4.b)-c)) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds; posters; workshops; quality improvement presentations; podium presentations; grant leadership; non-peer- reviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committees; or serving as a journal reviewer, journal editorial board member, or editor.
-(Core) IV.D.3.
-Fellow Scholarly Activity IV.D.3.a) While in the program, at least one of the following scholarly activities: participation in grand round; posters; workshops; quality improvement presentations; podium presentations; grant leadership; non-peer-reviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committees; or serving as a journal reviewer, journal editorial board member, or editor.
+(Detail) IV.D.2.a).(2) Some members of the faculty must also demonstrate scholarship by one or more of the following: (Detail) IV.D.2.a).(2).(a) peer-reviewed funding; (Detail)

+IV.D.2.a).(2).(b) publication of original research, case reports, or review articles in peer-reviewed journals or chapters in textbooks; (Detail) IV.D.2.a).(2).(c) publication or presentation of case reports or clinical series at local, regional, or national professional and scientific society meetings; or, (Detail) IV.D.2.a).(2).(d) participation in national committees or educational organizations.
+(Detail) IV.D.3.
+Fellow Scholarly Ac tivity IV.D.3.a) following scho workshops, qu presentations, rogram all fellows must engage in at least one of the larly activities: participation in grand rounds, posters, uality improvement presentations, podium grant leadership, non-peer-reviewed print/electronic icles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
 (Outcome)

-- V. Evaluation - V.A.
+- V. Evaluation

+- V.A.
 Fellow Evaluation

-V.A.1.
+- V.A.1.
 Feedback and Evaluation